Florida Medicaid Long-Term Care Definition

 For Florida residents, aged 65 and over, who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 2) Qualified Income Trusts (QITs) – Also called Miller Trusts, QITs offer a way for persons over the Medicaid income limit to still qualify for Nursing Home Medicaid or home and community based services.
 With this type of irrevocable trust, a sufficient amount of money must be deposited into the account each month to bring the individual’s income down to the Medicaid income limit.
-Irrevocable means the terms of the trust cannot be changed or canceled.
+“Irrevocable” means the terms of the trust cannot be changed or canceled.
 A trustee is named and legally controls trust funds, which can only be used for very specific purposes.
 Examples include paying medical bills, Personal Needs Allowances, and Medicare premiums.
 The state of Florida must be named to receive any remaining trust funds upon the death of the Medicaid recipient.

 4) Medicaid Planning – The majority of persons considering Medicaid are “over-income” and / or “over-asset”, but they still cannot afford their cost of care.
 For these persons, Medicaid planning exists.
-By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
-Connect with a Medicaid Planner.
+By working with a Medicaid Planning Professional, families can employ a variety of strategies to help them become Medicaid-eligible, as well as to protect their home from Medicaid’s Estate Recovery Program.
+Connect with a Certified Medicaid Planner.

 Specific Florida Medicaid Programs

-In addition to paying for nursing home care, Florida Medicaid offers the following programs relevant to the elderly that helps them to remain living at home, in adult foster care homes, or in assisted living residences.
+In addition to paying for nursing home care, Florida Medicaid offers the following programs relevant to the elderly that help them to remain living at home, in adult foster care homes, or in assisted living residences.

 1) Florida’s Statewide Medicaid Managed Care (SMMC) Long-Term Care (LTC) Program – Former HCBS Medicaid Waivers, such as the Alzheimer’s Disease Waiver, Nursing Home Diversion Waiver, Assisted Living for the Elderly (ALE) Waiver, and the Consumer Directed Care Plus (CDC+) Waiver, have all been discontinued and replaced with the SMMC-LTC Program.
 Most of the services and benefits that were available under the older waiver system have been preserved with the new Medicaid managed care model.
 Benefits may include adult day health care, meal delivery, respite care, personal emergency response systems, and personal care assistance, to name a few.